 Does FR show agreement?

-Yes, it is often used to agree.
+Yes, FR is often used to strongly agree with someone.

 Why do people use FR?